darklow/django-suit/docs/sortables.rst

 Limitations
 ===========

-Since sortables are pure JavaScript solution, there are known limitations:
+Since sortables are based on JavaScript solution, there are known limitations:

-1. They doesn't work with pagination
+1. They doesn't work with pagination.
-2. You won't be able to use different order other than by sortable parameter
+2. You won't be able to use different list order other, than by sortable parameter.

 Under the hood
 ==============

 Widgets add sortable parameter to list_editable fields as simple number inputs.
 Afterwards JavaScript utils replaces these editable inputs with arrows.
-Order is not saved instantly, but only when user saves form, which is very handy - user can do sorting first and afterwards save it or cancel if changed mind.
+Order is not saved instantly, but only when user saves form, which is very handy - user can do sorting first and afterwards save it or cancel if changed his mind.

 Change list sortable